 - ½ teaspoon salt

-- ⅓ cup almond milk or any milk of choice.
+- ⅓ cup milk This can be plant-based or cow's milk

 - 1 egg